nedtaylor/athena/README.md

-Suggested code name (separate one for module and the software that implements it):
-- ATELOS (Adaptive Training and Efficient Learning for Optimising Systems)
-- ATHENA (Adaptive Training for High Efficiency Neural Network Algorithm/Architecture)
+ATHENA (Adaptive Training for High Efficiency Neural Network Applications/Algorithm/Architecture)

 This is a program to highlight the uses of convolutional neural networks in Fortran.